 You may also find that your horse needs some extra calories in the spring as his exercise level ramps up.
 Getting him fit and prepared for the show season or any other summer horse fun may require additional fortified feeds and supplements to help protect from spring changes that may upset your horse’s digestion.

 When you are transitioning you horse into exercise, or you are changing his routine, his diet, taking road trips to shows, protecting his gut is key.
 You need to address the stomach, which can suffer from ulcers during stressful times.
 The small intestine is also at risk, and is the location of nutrient absorption.
 Finally, in the last stage of the digestion process, the hind gut ferments food, and it is crucial for adequate “good bug” bacterial flora in the large intestine to improve protein and fiber digestion for efficient/effective absorption of nutrients.
 Supplementation with ingredients that contain prebiotics, glutamine, and digestion specific enzymes are key here.
-Diamond V© fermented yeast is very effective at boosting the immune function and provides a terrific food source for those hindgut “friendly” bacteria.
+The Dried Saccharomyces Cerevisiae Postbiotic Fermentation Product is very effective at boosting the immune function and provides a terrific food source for those hindgut “friendly” bacteria.

 The bottom line for horses is that spring is stress!
 Their routines are changing, as well as their food sources.
 This affects the three parts of your horse’s entire digestive system!
 Your horse can be greatly helped with the proper digestive supplements, like Grand Digest, so support the changes that spring can bring.
 Then you can thoroughly enjoy the warm weather and green scenery!